 Food as a shared means of communication

 This is a brief introduction to the exhibition.
-If you want to read more, feel free to pick up the exhibition document at the reception desk.
+If you want to read more, feel free to pick up the exhibition document at the reception desk or download here.

 Corfield-Moore examines the unreliability of human memory, allowing past events to take on a life of their own in the present.
 He combines painting and ikat – a traditional weaving technique that the artist learnt in Thailand – to create distorted images combined with text.